spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 The Private Cloud Gateway (PCG) enables support for private cloud or data center environments.
 The primary function of the PCG is to facilitate connectivity between Palette and a private cloud behind a NAT gateway or firewall.
 The PCG traverses any NAT gateways or firewalls to establish a permanent connection with Palette.
 In this way, the function of the PCG is similar to that of a reverse proxy.

-PCG is a Kubernetes cluster responsible for supporting Palette in a private network environment.
-All host clusters deployed through Palette will communicate with PCG.
+The PCG is a Kubernetes cluster that supports Palette in a private network environment.
+All host clusters deployed through Palette communicate with PCG.

 At a high level, the following occurs during a successful MAAS PCG installation: